Donkey Information and Links

-People ask us this question all of the time.
-About 15 years ago, each time we visited a friend a few miles away we found ourselves stopping at his neighbors to watch their miniature donkeys playing in a field.
-It wasn’t long before we started asking questions and looking for a pair of our own.
-We purchased our first jack and jennet from Meadow Wood Farms owned by Loyal McMillan, part of the Nordstrom family.
-Our goal is to raise miniature donkeys with a sweet, calm disposition and excellent conformation.
-When we purchased Circle C Highlite from Kevin and Kathy Loudamy we knew we were on the right track.
-K & K Ranch is located in Brownsboro Texas.
-Kevin and Kathy are leading breeders and exhibitors of miniature donkeys.
-Circle C Highlite is so kind and gentle, and has the drafty conformation that we love.
+People ask me this question all of the time.
+About 19 years ago, each time I visited a friend a few miles away I found myself stopping at his neighbors to watch their miniature donkeys playing in a field.
+It wasn’t long before I started asking questions and looking for a pair of our own.
+I purchased my first jack and jennet from Meadow Wood Farms owned by Loyal McMillan, part of the Nordstrom family.
+My goal is to raise miniature donkeys with a sweet, calm disposition and excellent conformation.

 Miniature Donkey Information